Teyvat-Collective-Network/relay-bot/docs/rules.md

 ## 8. Listen to the mods
 These rules are guidelines and are not complete.
 In the end, moderators decide.
-If you think a moderator made a mistake, please contact `Leaf#1950`.
+If you think a moderator made a mistake, please contact `@hyperneutrino`.